All Episodes

 Bringing jobs back to America and getting America back to work.

-All right, as we continue, we have with us Sarah Carter, and she is a senior national security sp uh correspondent for circa.com, and uh she, along with John Solomon, her colleague, have debunked any theory, any collusion on Russia and Donald Trump, but the media keeps breathlessly hysterically reporting that it keeps going on.
+All right, as we continue, we have with us Sarah Carter, and she is a senior national security correspondent for circa.com.

 You have to get the truth out.

-They keep moving forward, keep digging for more evidence to try to prove something that according to US intelligence officials and senior sources that we've spoken with does not exist.
+They keep moving forward, keep digging for more evidence to try to prove something that, according to U.S. intelligence officials and senior sources that we've spoken with, does not exist.

-I mean, I know that Clapper said it that they had no impact on the election, but that hasn't stopped anybody, and it's like it's almost become a narrative you repeat a lie often enough, and everybody seems to believe it.
+I mean, I know that Clapper said it, that they had no impact on the election, but that hasn't stopped anybody.

 I think that a lot of answers will come forth at the March 20th hearing.

-Uh so I believe the House Intelligence Committee's hearing, they are going to be asking a lot of questions.
+So I believe the House Intelligence Committee's hearing, they are going to be asking a lot of questions.

 Was there any collusion?

-And you know, they will have to answer those questions.
+And, you know, they will have to answer those questions.

-Uh Sally Yates is another one.
+Sally Yates is another one.

 I'm very interested in seeing she will be testifying as well at this hearing.

-And remember, she was the one that went to the White House and it said that Flynn could possibly be blackmailed uh by the Russians based on some evidence that that they had regarding his telephone calls.
+And remember, she was the one that went to the White House and it said that Flynn could possibly be blackmailed by the Russians based on some evidence that they had regarding his telephone calls.

 So there are a lot of people that are going to have to answer a lot of questions to the American public as well as to lawmakers as to what really happened in this investigation.